QIWI-API/payments-docs/_intro_en.html.md

 **Test mode is not supported for QIWI Wallet balance payments.**

 When integration on your side is completed, we turn your ID to production mode.
-In the production mode cards are debited.
+In the production mode, real debits of funds from cards are performed.

-**You don't need to re-release the API access key when you go into production mode**.
+**You don't need to re-release the API access key when you go into the production mode**.

 If necessary, change the permanent URL for notifications from a test notification (such as `https://your-shop-test.ru/callbacks`) to a production one (such as `https://your-shop-prod.ru/callbacks`) in your [Account Profile](https://kassa.qiwi.com/service/core/merchants?).